innovia/bluepill-gearman/README.md

 ## Usage

-Require the bluepill-nagios gem and add a check named :notifier in your pill configuration file.
+Require the bluepill-nagios gem and add a check named :nsca in your pill configuration file.

 Available options are:
 * nscahost: the host where you want to send your events